 Christian Overman is a writer, speaker, and coach.
 He earned a B.A. from the University of Washington, an M.Ed. from Seattle Pacific University, and his D. Min. from Bakke Graduate University.
-Christian is a Colson Centurion and does coaching training through Creative Results Management.
+Christian is a Colson Centurion and alum of Creative Results Management.

 I seem to be on a book endorsement roll, so I’ll keep the ball moving with an enthusiastic endorsement of Andy Crouch’s great book, Culture Making.

 This 2008 volume earned a “starred review” from Publishers Weekly: “Those who have struggled with the sacred-secular dichotomy will find this book life-giving; every Christian interested in changing culture should read it.”
 You can see why I think Crouch’s book is so important.

 The uniqueness of Crouch’s contribution toward ridding the Church of SSD (the “sacred-secular divide”), is that he draws a distinction between transforming culture and makingculture, maintaining that the best way to transform culture to create new culture.

 When we think of “transformation,” we tend to think of “remodeling.”
 Of course, much of our culture needs “remodeling.”
 But Crouch suggests we come about this task from a different angle.
 “The only way to change culture,” says Crouch, “is to create more of it.”